Andrew Natsios: Publications

-Andrew Natsios has authored numerous articles on foreign policy and humanitarian emergencies, as well as three books: Sudan, South Sudan, and Darfur: What Everyone Needs to Know (Oxford University Press, 2012), The Great North Korean Famine (U.S. Institute for Peace, 2001), and U.S. Foreign Policy and the Four Horsemen of the Apocalypse (Center for Strategic and International Studies, 1997).
+Andrew Natsios has authored numerous articles on foreign policy and humanitarian emergencies, as well as books: Sudan, South Sudan, and Darfur: What Everyone Needs to Know (Oxford University Press, 2012), The Great North Korean Famine (U.S. Institute for Peace, 2001), and U.S. Foreign Policy and the Four Horsemen of the Apocalypse (Center for Strategic and International Studies, 1997).
+He is also the co-editor, along with former White House chief of staff Andrew Card, of a book entitled Transforming Our World: President George H.W Bush and American Foreign Policy.

-Natsios has also contributed to thirteen books, written over 40 articles for publications such as Foreign Affairs, The Wall Street Journal, and The Washington Post, and is currently contributing to a World Report blog by U.S. News & World Report.
+Natsios has also contributed to thirteen books, written over 40 articles for publications such as Foreign Affairs, The Wall Street Journal, The Washington Post, and the Washington Quarterly.
+Natsios was also featured in the US Army War College's quarterly publication, Parameters, in 2005, with his article "The Nine Principles of Reconstruction and Development".